 The examination of glomerular lesions via a renal biopsy provides the diagnosis of glomerulonephritis by answering the following queries:

-Secondary glomerular diseases associated with a systemic disease, mostly resolve with the management of the underlying cause.
-Primary glomerulonephritis is managed supportively, and by specific disease-modifying therapy.
+Glomerulonephritis is associated with a systemic disease; it is mostly resolved by managing the underlying cause.
+Primary glomerulonephritis is managed supportively and by specific disease-modifying therapy.
 The outcome mainly depends on the timely intervention, which, if not done, may lead to a progressive sequence of events causing glomerulonephritis to develop into chronic kidney disease (increasing the risk for simultaneous development of cardiovascular disease), the sequence finally culminates into end-stage renal disease (ESRD).

 The management of glomerulonephritis broadly follows two modalities.

-B) With progression into chronicity, general management is done on the lines of CKD:
+B) With progression into chronicity, general management is done on the lines of chronic kidney disease:

-IgA nephropathy: ACE inhibitors/ARBs (3-6 months) are used as they reduce proteinuria.
+IgA nephropathy: ACE inhibitors/ARBs (3 to 6 months) are used as they reduce proteinuria.
 Corticosteroids and fish oil can be prescribed if proteinuria exceeds 1 gm (provided GFR>50) even after the initial therapy.
 Henoch Schonlein purpura (HSP) is managed on the same lines.
-Steroids are helpful for gastrointestinal tract (GIT) related symptoms here, too.
+Steroids are also helpful for gastrointestinal tract (GIT) related symptoms here.

 Post Streptococcal GN: Supportive treatment and antibiotics to get rid of nephritogenic bacteria.

-Anti-GBM Disease: The available options include plasma exchange, corticosteroids, and cyclophosphamide.
+Anti-GBM Disease: The available options include plasma exchange, corticosteroids, rituximab, and cyclophosphamide.